Joseph A. Lombardo

 Whether the property owner has exercised reasonable care in a given situation depends on a variety of factors such as the extent and timing of any snowfall; the nature of any efforts undertaken to maintain the premises; the degree of anticipated usage, etc.

 If you have suffered injuries in a fall on someone else’s property, contact a premises liability lawyer today.
-The Law Offices of Joseph Lombardo has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
+Lombardo Law Group, LLC has been assisting clients in matters such as this in Hammonton and throughout south Jersey since 1993.
 To schedule a confidential consultation at our Hammonton, Atlantic City, or Linwood offices call (609) 418-4537 today or contact us online.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers